Parallelizable adiabatic gate teleportation: Twisted Heisenberg-type interaction Hamiltonian

-To perform AGT, the following conditions have to be satisfied, \begin{enumerate} \item the gate Hamiltonian can be implemented. \item the ground state of the initial Hamiltonian can be prepared. \item Control the strength of Hamiltonian is possible. i.e switching off the initial Hamiltonian and switching on the final Hamiltonian can be done gradually. \end{enumerate} We assume that these conditions are satisfied in the rest of paper.
-We also assume that $H_I$ is a constant resource, and can be used freely.
+Following assumptions need to be satisfied in order to implement $U$ using $H_{ij}^{U}$ in PAGT, \begin{enumerate} \item The twisted Heisenberg-type interaction Hamiltonian $H_{ij}^{U}$ is implementable; \item The ground state of the twisted Heisenberg-type interaction Hamiltonian $U_3 \ket{\Phi^+}_{23}$ can be prepared in $\mathcal{H}_2 \otimes \mathcal{H}_3$; \item Switching off the initial Hamiltonian and switching on the final Hamiltonian can be gradually done at the same time. \end{enumerate} We assume that these conditions are satisfied, and we consider the ideal case where no noise from the outside environment acts on the system in the rest of paper.